ballerina-platform/module-ballerinax-aws.sqs/Module.md

     **Note**: If you previously signed in to the AWS Management Console using the root user credentials of the AWS account, click `Sign in` to use a different account.
 If you previously signed in to the console using the IAM credentials, sign in using the credentials of the root account.

-2. Then, click `Create a new AWS account` and follow the given instructions.
+2. Click `Create a new AWS account` and follow the given instructions.

 Follow the method explained below to obtain AWS credentials.